qbead/qbeadWebsite/content/book/compass.md

 }
 ```

-Compared to the [tilt sensor](/tilt), there is little more to it
-than the lines like:
+The main difference between the compass and [tilt sensor](/tilt) are the lines in this style:

 ```c++
   if (x > maxx) maxx=x;